MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 MessagingCenter.Send<MainPage>(this, "Hi");
 ```

-In this example the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies a generic argument.
-To receive the message, a subscriber must also specify the same generic argument.
+In this example the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies a generic argument that represents the sender.
+To receive the message, a subscriber must also specify the same generic argument, indicating that they are listening for a message from that sender.
 In addition, this example specifies two method arguments:

-- The first argument specifies the sender class.
-The sender class must be specified by any subscribers who wish to receive the message.
+- The first argument specifies the sender instance.
 - The second argument specifies the message.

 Payload data can also be sent with a message: